FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/building-an-nft-store-on-flow-part-2.md

     guide for developers.
 Part 2 of the series.
 ---

-This is part two in Filecoin Developer [Pan Chasinga](https://pancy.medium.com/)’s tutorial on how to create a simple NFT marketplace app on the [Flow](https://www.onflow.org/) blockchain from scratch, using the Flow blockchain and IPFS/Filecoin storage via [nft.storage](https://nft.storage/).
-Catch up on Part One [HERE](/blog/building-a-flow-nft-pet-store-part-1).
+This is part two in Filecoin Developer [Pan Chasinga](https://pancy.medium.com/)'s tutorial on how to create a simple NFT marketplace app on the [Flow blockchain](https://www.onflow.org/) from scratch, using the Flow blockchain and IPFS/Filecoin storage via [nft.storage](https://nft.storage/).
+Catch up on [Part One of the NFT marketplace tutorial](/blog/building-a-flow-nft-pet-store-part-1).

 In this second part of the tutorial, we will work on building the UI with React.js and Flow’s [fcl.js](https://docs.onflow.org/fcl/) library to interact with the on-chain smart contract we deployed in the [first part](https://dev.to/pancy/building-a-flow-nft-pet-store-part-1-4bn9).